/

 Assigning an external ID later

-Updating a member's external ID
+Updating external IDs

 Using external IDs